mercadoCODING/training-arc/readme.md

 The app is running on jobmatcherai.netlify.app, but due to budget constraints and limitations the app will only remain online until January 2026 or so.
 The app may take a few minutes to compute for job matches because it is deployed on a less powerful instance, and the code is to be optimized.

 The local environment exists in branch dev/local-environment for testing.

+OPTIMIZATIONS (main):

+Avoid creation of embeddings per user request.

+Solutions:

+Let the scraper handle the creation of the embeddings by adding them as a property in the element in json. (potential issue: may exhaust resources in the instance)